irun2themoney/apx-toolkit/TESTING.md

 # Testing Guide

-This guide will help you test the API-First Auto-Tuner Actor locally before deploying to Apify.
+This guide will help you test Smart API Finder & Documenter Actor locally before deploying to Apify.

 ## Prerequisites